 The future of My People’s Market

-The first My People’s Market provided a rare opportunity to see so many locally made goods in person, as many of the vendors don’t have brick and mortar stores to sell their products (at least, not yet).
-The event was so successful, its creators were inspired to hold more iterations of the market (and events like it) at least once per year.
+The first My People’s Market provided a rare opportunity to see so many locally made goods in person, as many of the vendors don’t have brick and mortar stores to sell their products.
+The event was so successful, its creators were inspired to hold more iterations of the market (and even more events like it) at least once per year.